Proton Structure Functions from Holographic Einstein-Dilaton Models: Conclusions

 \section{Conclusions}

-In this work, we presented a framework for computing proton structure functions in a general class of Einstein-Dilaton holographic models.
-Our approach is valid for any choice of the dilaton potential $V(\phi)$.
-Different than previous works, the background geometry is determined from a well-defined bulk action, which leads to equations of motion that can be numerically solved to determine the on-shell profiles of the metric and dilaton fields.
+In this work, we presented a framework for computing proton structure functions in a class of Einstein-Dilaton holographic models.
+Our approach could also be applied to other choices of the dilaton potential $V(\phi)$.
+Unlike previous works, the background geometry is determined from a well-defined bulk action, which leads to equations of motion that can be numerically solved to determine the on-shell profiles of the metric and dilaton fields.
 Following Polchinski and Strassler, we introduce probe gauge and fermionic fields to discuss DIS from a holographic perspective.
 Using the metric and scalar fields self-consistently obtained from the Einstein-Dilaton model, one can then solve the corresponding equations of motion for the probe fields.
 With that information at hand, the structure functions can be directly computed.
-Therefore, from our framework, the dependence of the proton structure functions on $x$ and $q^2$ follow from the choices made for the dilaton potential $V(\phi)$, and the parameters $g_{\text{eff}}^2$ and $\gamma$ associated with the probe fields.
+Therefore, from our framework, the dependence of the proton structure functions on $x$ and $q^2$ follow from the choices made for the dilaton potential $V(\phi)$, and the parameters $g_{\text{eff}}$ and $\tilde k$ associated with the interaction vertex of the probe fields.

-As an application, we use a particular realization of the Einstein-Dilaton model with a $V(\phi)$ constructed in such a way that the model displays linear confinement and quantitatively describes the glueball spectrum at zero temperature, in addition to describing the thermodynamic properties of deconfined large $N$ pure Yang-Mills theory.
-In this case, all the parameters that define the background are fixed using QCD input that is not connected to DIS physics.
+As an application, we use a particular realization of the Einstein-Dilaton model with a dilaton potential $V(\phi)$ constructed in such a way that the model displays linear confinement and quantitatively describes the glueball spectrum at zero temperature, in addition to describing the thermodynamic properties of the deconfined large $N$ pure Yang-Mills theory.
+In this case, all the parameters that define the background are fixed using a QCD input that is not connected to DIS physics.
+In the case of fermions, the situation is more subtle and we needed to introduce an extra potential to ensure their confinement via the definition of $\tilde m_5(\phi)$, in Eq. \eqref{m5}.
+Once this fixes the potential \eqref{PotSch1}, choosing the anomalous dimension $\gamma=0.817$, one finds the proton mass $\sim 0.937$ GeV associated with the ground state of the right mode, while the ground state of the left mode has a mass of 1.76 GeV.